Dragon1 Open Standard: Architecture Principles

 Suppose that one stakeholder wants and very open business service and another stakeholder wants a very secure business service, then an architect can draw the three concepts of very open, very secure and business service and try to see how to come up with a new secure open business service concept.

-At a conceptual level this always works.
-With concepts you can, for instance, give humans wings, have cars that can drive endlessly on solar energy, have a shop with a glass front that spans 20 meters, have a wide bridge that is flat or have a large and tall church that still feels cozy.
+At a conceptual level, this always works.
+With concepts, you can, for instance, give humans wings, have cars that can drive endlessly on solar energy, have a shop with a glass front that spans 20 meters, have a flat wide bridge, or have a large and tall church that still feels cozy.

 Next, the architect questions him- or herself how to make a combination of concepts work that answers a set of requirements.
-For that, he or she needs to dive into the principles of the concepts, and the working mechanisms: how does it work apart and how do I get them to work together?
+For that, they need to dive into the principles of the concepts and the working mechanisms: how does it work apart, and how do I get them to work together?
 How can I morph three concepts into one?

-At the logical level, one is not always aware of the concepts and principles and the principles are already implicitly there, designed-in and the logical level designer looks at only the parts of the concept (the elements) to design in detail or to implement.
+At the logical level, one is not always aware of the concepts and principles, and the principles are already implicitly there, designed in.
+The logical level designer looks at only the parts of the concept (the elements) to design in detail or to implement.

-At a conceptual level, the designer is aware of concepts and the principles.
+At a conceptual level, the designer is aware of concepts and principles.

 Architects also make use of principles to check whether the key elements of concepts are implemented in the organization.
-If a specialist looks at a bike, a car, a boat, a house or a bridge, he or she will immediately see if key elements are missing.
-An architect will see immediately for concepts, by means of its principle, which elements are missing.
+If a specialist looks at a bike, a car, a boat, a house, or a bridge, they will immediately see if key elements are missing.
+An architect will immediately see concepts, using its principle, and determine which elements are missing.

 Types of Architectures Principles